amckennafoster/figshare-api-workshop.github.io/docs/resources/get-review-items.md

 2. Delete all the items (rows) that you don't want to publish
 3. Delete all columns except 'id'
 4. Rename the 'id' column to 'article_id' and save the file
-5. You should now have a CSV with only once column of numbers titled 'article_id'
+5. You should now have a CSV with only one column of numbers titled 'article_id'
 6. Log in to an administrator Figshare account that has review privileges.
 7. Navigate to the [Batch Management](https://help.figshare.com/article/administrative-batch-management) tool and select your CSV as the source file.
 Select the option to automatically review items.